Index of Services, UK: March 2025

 The MBS data are published alongside this release in our MBS turnover of services industries dataset.

-Data relating to the retail industry are broadly comparable with our Retail sales, Great Britain: January 2025 bulletin, published on 21 February 2025.
+Data relating to the retail industry are broadly comparable with our Retail sales, Great Britain: March 2025 bulletin published on 25 April 2025.

-The percentage of each data source is based on their gross value added weight.
-Our IoS methods and sources pages provide more information on the data that underpin these statistics; of particular note is our GDP(o) data sources catalogue.
+The percentage of each data source is based on their GVA weight.
+More information on the data that underpin these statistics, including our GDP(o) data sources catalogue, is found on our IoS methods and sources pages.

 Quality and methodology